prasadlan/xman/README.md

 You might have noticed that **we no not need to create files to add new plugins anymore**.
 And you might also have noticed that we are free to set up any page path we want, even outside the extension folder (as soon as the path does not exist yet).

-Obs.: Of course, you may also create .php files to be directly accessed within your extension, bypassing the `hook_xman_plugins()` workflow.
+Obs.: Of course, you can also create .php files to be directly accessed within your extension, bypassing the `hook_xman_plugins()` workflow.
 But note that:
 - You loose the flexibility of choose the page path
 - The page will be available even if your extension is disabled

 ## Performing updates
 If your extension needs some db adjustments after a code update, you might implement a `hook_update_N()` (check [New hooks available](#new-hooks-available) section to know how to do that).

 After implementing your update function, go to **Control Center > Extensions Manager (Xman)**.
-Then you should see your update listed on "Available updates" section.
+Then you should see your update listed at "Available updates" section.